Filmon-gh/weather-app/README.md

 - As a user, I want the app to provide additional messages based on the weather conditions, such as reminders to bring an umbrella if it's raining or alerts about extreme temperatures.

-- As a user, I want the app to handle errors gracefully and provide user-friendly error messages.
+- As a user, I want the app to handle errors smoothly and provide user-friendly error messages.
 - As a user, I want the app to display the date of the weather information, so I know how recent it is.

 - As a user, I want the app to be fast and responsive, so I can quickly retrieve weather information for different cities.

 # Features

-## Dynamic User Interface:
+## User Interface:

    <img src="https://raw.githubusercontent.com/Filmon-gh/weather-app-python/41cf75733da5cc7f14c697c83f56a2144b3b6d1d/screen-shots/welcome.png"/>

 -  The app presents a welcoming message and app instructions upon startup, making it easy for users to understand how to interact with the application.

 ## City-specific Weather Information:
 - The app retrieves weather data from the OpenWeatherMap API based on the user-entered city name.